Dalbee/Data-Integration-with-Talend/Reading and Mapping Data with Talend/readme.md

+# Reading and Mapping Data with Talend
-<h1> This repository contains the games sales ranking project </h1>
+<h2> This repository contains the Reading and Mapping Data with Talend project </h2>
 <div>
  <p1>
    <figure>